 So what would be a safe and effective aid?

 Vice Breaker is a 100% natural herbal anti-smoking aid whose safety and efficacy has been confirmed.
 It is formulated to help reduce nicotine cravings and reduce the symptoms of nicotine withdrawal, such as stress and irritability.
-Vice Breaker, manufactured in Canada and imported to South Africa by The Orchards Nutrition Centre, has the added benefit of cleansing the lungs at the same time as helping you to quit smoking, and has no known side-effects.
+Vice Breaker, manufactured in Canada and imported to South Africa by The Orchards Nutrition Centre, has the added benefit of cleansing the lungs at the same time as helping you to stop smoking, and has no known side-effects.

 Many smokers are concerned about weight gain after quitting and use this as an excuse not to quit.
 Realise this: You’d have to gain a very large amount of weight to offset the many substantial health benefits that a smoker gains by quitting.
 Watching what you eat and going for a 30 minute brisk walk daily will ensure you quit smoking without gaining much weight.